 Sébastien Chauvin (2021)

 in Michelle Cottier, Sandra Hotz, Nils Kapferer (eds.), Law on the Move.
-Zurich: Dike Verlag, 2021.This article considers some of the contemporary debates in the social sciences and humanities surrounding intersectionality’s relationship to whiteness and difference.
-It aruges that some uses of intersectionality may reiterate the white gender order, while other deployments of it
+Zurich: Dike Verlag, 2021.This chapter considers some of the contemporary debates in the social sciences and humanities surrounding intersectionality’s relationship to whiteness and difference.
+It argues that some uses of intersectionality may reiterate the white gender order, while other deployments of it

 might avoir such reiteration.
 To oversimplify, I call the first approach the “liberal” approach to intersectionality, and the other approach the “radical” approach.